mrismanaziz/Reforestation/README.md

-## I was going to learn how to juggle, but I didn't have the balls.
+## I used to hate facial hair, but then it grew on me.